 Journalists today need to be experienced storytellers in a variety of formats.
 At Columbia College Chicago, our journalism majors discover and tell compelling stories in different media: magazines, features, radio, blogs, podcasts, and broadcast news.
-To help you succeed in the journalism career path that best fits your interests, you’ll focus on one of our concentrations in Broadcast Journalism (TV or Radio emphasis), Magazine Journalism, News and Features, and Sports.
+To help you succeed in the journalism career path that best fits your interests, you’ll focus on one of our concentrations in Broadcast Journalism (TV or Radio emphasis), Magazine Journalism, and News and Features.

 Broadcast Journalism (Radio or TV emphasis)

 This interdisciplinary concentration is a collaboration between the Communication Department and the Cinema and Television Arts Department.
 Hands-on broadcast experience is combined with practical coursework in topics such as television and radio production and on-camera performance, and you can take courses in everything from comedy journalism to film reviews.
 This program prepares you for high-profile internships and jobs at Chicago-area and national media outlets.
 Some of our grads land their first jobs at ESPN, “The Real,” The Country Music Channel, WGN-TV, and traditional outlets throughout the country.